rubensworks/article-w3cdataws2019-graphql/content/existing-approaches.md

 GraphQL query responses in this approach are plain JSON objects, and are compatible with the user-provided JSON-LD context.
-As such, responses are usable as both JSON as RDF.
+As such, responses are usable as both JSON and RDF.